classcraft/flow-coverage-github/README.md

 - You are using `npm`
 - Your flow config and `package.json` is under the path `client/`
-- You want to check _only_ the files under the `client/src` directory, ending in `.js`
+- You want to check _only_ the files under the `client/src` directory, ending in `.js` or `.jsx`
 - You want to fail the job if any file checked has a decline in flow coverage greater than or equal to 10%

-Note: You still need to include the steps before `Run check` with this workflow!
+Note: You still need to include the steps before `Run coverage report` with this workflow!

 ```yml
 name: Flow Coverage Compare